Sunshine Fest 2026

 Room 258 (2nd Floor)

-This session will focus on requesters who were sued, jailed, banned or fined for asking for government information.
+This session will focus on people who were sued, jailed, or banned by the government for submitting public record requests.

 Immigration secrecy